When You Don't Feel the Holiday Cheer

 • Spend time with people you really enjoy and with whom you share common values.

-• Buy smaller gifts or give the gift of time doing an activity with someone.
+• Buy smaller gifts or give time instead of money.
 Feel good about not going into debt.

 • Put yourself in the holiday equation by doing something nice for yourself.